elixir-gettext/gettext/README.md

 Gettext is able to automatically extract messages from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining message files.

-When extracted from source, messages are placed into `.pot` files, which are template files.
-Those templates files can then be merged into message files for each specific locale your application is being currently translated to.
+When extracted from source, Gettext places messages into `.pot` files, which are template files.
+You can then merge those templates files into message files for each specific locale your application is being currently translated to.

 In other words, the typical workflow looks like this: